 Feeling Hot, Hot, Hot

 The humble fan is my only true weapon to beat the heat, and recently one of mine died rather dramatically when its motor issued a sudden pop of light followed by a puff of smoke.
 It had given me close to 10 good years — not bad for an ancient technology.
+I recently did an air balancing test and it showed that my airflow is uneven.
 I’ve always been partial to vintage-inspired stainless steel fans, but I decided to replace it with Dyson’s bladeless Air Multiplier.
 I love its sleek look and it promised a quiet, powerful whirl that sounded (literally) perfect for my bedroom.

 I brought it home, plugged it in and marveled at its ultra cool appearance and smart design.
 In seconds, I put it together and was impressed with its smooth movement and easy to use knobs.
 But the breeze it produced?
 Meh.
 I also found it surprisingly loud.
 Not in the soft white noise way of traditional fans, but in a mechanical way that reminded me of the fan in my computer when it kicks into high gear.

 By installing an air scrubber for hvac, you’ll be helping to extend the life of your system and keep it running at peak efficiency.
 Dirt, dust and other debris is trapped before it enters the filter and potentially damaging the coils and blower that keep your system running.